 Sudan junta bars UN delegation from Darfur

 The Sudanese government in Port Sudan prevented a United Nations delegation, headed by the Deputy Humanitarian Coordinator for Sudan, from visiting South and East Darfur last week, and asked them to leave Sudanese territory.
-The Minister of Social Affairs in the Civil Administration of South Darfur denounced the decision, suggesting that “evidence in the area condemns the army, so they decided not to allow the [UN] delegation to reach Nyala.”
+A South Darfur official denounced the decision, suggesting that “evidence in the area condemns the army, so they decided not to allow the [UN] delegation to reach Nyala.”

-The Minister of Social Affairs in the Civil Administration of South Darfur, Hafiz El Saleh, who was arranging to receive the UN delegation in Nyala, confirmed that the delegation was compelled to return across the border to Chad, without being able to visit the North Darfur capital.
+South Darfur Minister of Social Affairs Hafiz El Saleh who was arranging to receive the UN delegation in Nyala, the capital of South Darfur, confirmed that the delegation was compelled to return across the border to Chad, without being able to visit the city.

 Minister El Saleh told Radio Dabanga that the UN delegation informed him last week that it was going to visit South Darfur and from there to East Darfur after visiting West and Central Darfur.